PsychedelicShayna/jw/README.md

           This will result in a significant drop in performance due to the constant terminal output.

   -c, --checksum
-          Output an index containing the hash of every file using the specified algorithm.
-          Uses the default algorithm.
-To specify one use --calgo.
-          Note: specifying --calgo makes this redundant.
+          Generate an index of file hashes and their associated file names, and print it.
+          The algorithm used by default is Xxh3, which is the recommended choice.
+Though if you want to use a different algorithm, use --checksum-with (-C) instead.

   -C, --checksum-with <algorithm>
           Performs --checksum but with the specified hashing algorithm.
-          Using xxh3 is the recommended choice.
-Unless you have a reason to use something else, stick with the default.
-SHA2 and MD5 are provided for compatibility with other tools and existing data.
-If you're only using jw, you stand to gain a large increase in performance by using xxh3.
+          If another argument changes the operating mode of the program, e.g. --diff, then the algorithm specified will only be stored, and no checksum will be performed.
+          Stick to Xxh3 and just use -c unless you have a reason to use a different one.

           [default: xxh3]
           [possible values: xxh3, sha224, sha256, sha384, sha512, md5]